VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 Use IntelliJ IDEA Community Edition/Ultimate.

 1. (optional) Set up a shortcut for `Plugins` setting, you'll need to access it pretty often.
-   Open `Search Actions` dialog (Ctrl+Shift+A), type `plugins`, press Alt+Enter, then press the chosen shortcut (suggested: Ctrl+Alt+Shift+P).
+   Open `Search Actions` dialog (Ctrl+Shift+A, or Cmd+Shift+A on Mac), type `plugins`, press Alt+Enter, then press the chosen shortcut (suggested: Ctrl+Alt+Shift+P).

 2. Make sure the following bundled plugins are enabled:
    * Git
    * Gradle
    * IntelliLang (for highlighting of language injections, e.g. JavaScript within Scala, or shell script within YAML)
    * Java Internationalization
    * JUnit
    * Lombok
    * Markdown
    * Plugin DevKit
    * Properties
    * Shell Script (also: agree to enable Shellcheck when asked)
    * YAML

 3. (optional) If working on IntelliJ Ultimate, enable JavaScript and TypeScript plugin (for UI tests).

 4. (optional) Install the following non-bundled plugins from Marketplace:

-    1. [Grammar-Kit IntelliJ plugin](https://plugins.jetbrains.com/plugin/6606-grammar-kit) can be used instead of Gradle plugin to manually generate grammar and lexer code from `.bnf` and `.flex` files.
+   * [Grammar-Kit IntelliJ plugin](https://plugins.jetbrains.com/plugin/6606-grammar-kit) can be used instead of Gradle plugin to manually generate grammar and lexer code from `.bnf` and `.flex` files.
-    2. [Kotlin plugin](https://plugins.jetbrains.com/plugin/6954-kotlin) will be useful for editing certain parts of UI, esp. dialogs.
+   * [Kotlin plugin](https://plugins.jetbrains.com/plugin/6954-kotlin) will be useful for editing certain parts of UI, esp. dialogs.
-    3. [PsiViewer IntelliJ plugin](https://plugins.jetbrains.com/plugin/227-psiviewer) can be helpful to see parsing result on the `machete` file when running IntelliJ instance with the Git Machete plugin loaded.
+   * [PsiViewer IntelliJ plugin](https://plugins.jetbrains.com/plugin/227-psiviewer) can be helpful to see parsing result on the `machete` file when running IntelliJ instance with the Git Machete plugin loaded.
-    4. [Scala plugin](https://plugins.jetbrains.com/plugin/1347-scala) might be useful for editing UI tests.
+   * [Scala plugin](https://plugins.jetbrains.com/plugin/1347-scala) might be useful for editing UI tests.

 5. Enable annotation processing (for Lombok):
    `File > Settings > Build, Execution, Deployment > Compiler > Annotation Processors > Enable Annotation Processing`.